vincemic/ai-diagram-imp/USER_GUIDE.md

 ## 12. Known Limitations

 - Single selection only (no multi-select / marquee yet).
-- No node resizing or edge rendering yet.
+- No node resizing yet; limited live edge styling controls (only arrowhead target picker).
 - No persistence beyond manual export/import (in‑memory only).
 - Single theme; dark only.
 - Limited accessibility review (improvements planned for keyboard nav & ARIA labelling of nodes and property form).